 Lecture Programme (Sixth Form): All Sixth Form attend the Lecture Programme from 7pm to 8pm on Tuesday evenings.
 Visiting speakers cover a range of topics including those of relevance to academic subjects, current affairs and gap year and career planning.

-Music: Flute Group: Made up of IV Form flute players, this group meets on a Wednesday break.
+Music: Flute Group: This group meets on a Wednesday at 5.30pm.
 It is an opportunity for beginners and more experienced players to play exciting and fun repertoire appropriate for their level, to develop tone and ensemble skills and to rehearse for performances through the school year.

-Music: Opera Group: The Opera Group is the perfect showcase for confident singers interested in musical theatre and exploration of the repertoire, and keen to demonstrate their talents in public at concerts and other school events.
+Music: Opera Ensemble: The Opera Ensemble is the perfect showcase for confident singers interested in musical theatre and exploration of the repertoire, and keen to demonstrate their talents in public at concerts and other school events.
 Those interested should see Mrs Fryar or Mrs Malcolm.

-Music Recording Sessions: The Studio Sessions that take place on a Thursday evening are an opportunity for any student to record music and the spoken word for posterity, and to learn about the processes involved.
+Music Recording Sessions: The Studio Sessions are an opportunity for any student to record music and the spoken word for posterity, and to learn about the processes involved.
 Any level of performance is welcomed, from pieces prepared for an examination or well loved, learnt for fun, a work in progress or even those intended as a gift!
 A technician and accompanist are available to help and advise.
 Sessions are booked in advance.

 Music: Sinfonietta: This group rehearses weekly and gives an opportunity for all younger instrumentalists to play in a large ensemble.
 The Sinfonietta is designed to be a fun and interactive session that supports basic musical skills – it’s like practising with all your friends!